glittle/badi-firefox-ext/README.md

-# Badí' Calendar Firefox Extension #
+# Badíʿ Calendar Firefox Extension #

 ### To be done ###